scmschmidt/simple_deployment/modules/simple_baremetal/README.md

 ## Cleanup

+> :exclamation: In case destroy fails with "Something went wrong.
+No subvolume found for snapshot ...", it could be, that the snapshot was deleted by a `snapper` cleanup meanwhile.
+Chose another snapshot (see step 1 below) and write the new number into `/var/lib/simple_baremetal/recovery_snapshot`.
+A `terraform destroy` should work now.

 If something goes wrong and a destroy does not cleans up correctly:

 1. Determine the snapshot to what you want to return to.\